Top 10 Free Things to Do in Vacaville

 Pena Adobe Regional Park is located just off Interstate 80 in Vacaville and is home to the Pena Adobe Home.
 This California State Historic Landmark was built in 1843 and offers amazing hiking trails!
 Take a friend, dog, or kids and experience something different in the heart of the rolling hills.
 Check out our Insiders Guide to Lagoon Valley before you go for even more info!

 While not exactly one of the free things to do in Vacaville, CA (adults are $3), the Vacaville Museum continuously promotes the value of community heritage.
 Since 1984, Vacaville Museum has produced over 40 exhibits, as well as numerous publications important to the history and sense of place of Solano County.

-#5 The Historic Homes Walking Tour
+5. The Historic Homes Walking Tour

 Starting from Vacaville Museum, the historic homes tour takes you on a stroll through downtown and through time as you learn about the unique history of some of Vacaville’s oldest residents: the homes on Buck Avenue.
 Researched and presented by the Vacaville Museum, the historic homes guide can be picked up at the museum or at the Visit Vacaville Visitors’ Center.

-#7 Hume Grove
+7. Hume Grove

 Located a little ways down the trail at the end of Butcher Road, Hume Grove is a small slice of coastal redwoods found right here in Vacaville.
 Originally planted in 1982, the site honors Jack Hume and contains a variety of native plants in addition to the stately redwoods.
 The picnic tables set among the trees make the perfect shady, cool spot to stop for a mid-hike picnic.

 The Farmers Market (located Downtown in Andrews Park) runs from May through October on Saturday mornings.
-It is a great place to meet local vendors, get free samples of fresh produce, and usually see a little live entertainment.
+It is a great place to meet local vendors, get free samples of fresh produce, and usually, see a little live entertainment.

 While the Nut Tree has changed a lot over the years, this place still has plenty to offer!
 The Plaza and Kids Corner feature free rides and activities for kids that range from replicas of the original hobby horses, seesaws and playgrounds for little kids and big kids.
 For just a few dollars, you can also get tickets to ride the Historic Nut Tree Train or the carousel!
 You can also check out our guide to getting nostalgic at the Nut Tree.